MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.EnableDataValueEditing.md

 ## Example

 This example determines the alert setting for overwriting values in the data area and notifies the user.
-The example assumes a PivotTable exists on the active worksheet.
+The example assumes that a PivotTable exists on the active worksheet.

 ```vb